Automate your development process

 Conclusion

-Our Log-in Demo app is now completed and we have successfully tested it with Codemagic by setting up Firebase with encoded files.
-I hope that you found some useful information from this article.
+The FlutterFire Authentication app is now complete, and we have successfully tested it with Codemagic by setting up Firebase with encoded files.
+I hope that you found some useful information in this article.

 More articles about Firebase: